CFCY-FM: History

 After celebrating 50 years of broadcasting in 1974, The radio station stopped being a CBC affiliate in 1977, when the company opened CBCT-FM in Charlottetown; at that time, Island Broadcasting was renamed Eastern Broadcasting.
-The station was then sold to Maritime Broadcasting in 1986.
+Despite ending its CBC affiliation, the station continued to keep some content from CBC Radio until 1983, when the station began running an adult contemporary music format.
+During that span, the station was sold to Maritime Broadcasting in 1986.

 As a change from the varied mix of music, a weekly community feature, "Farm Radio Forum", was produced by the Prince Edward Island Federation of Agriculture.
 The staff would also interview tourist as they waited for the ferry after visiting the Island.
 The station's format saw very little competition until the arrival of FM radio which led to rebranding in a country music format in 1996.

 On March 24, 2006, approval from the CRTC was given for CFCY to switch over to the FM band.
 In September 2006, CFCY made its switch to FM with permission to simulcast the new station on the old 630 AM signal for 90 days and to cease operations on the AM signal afterwards.

 In December 2006, the audio feed for CFCY at 630 has ceased operations.
 However, an open carrier remained on the air at 630 AM which had some wondering if it was CFCY or a pirate taking over the FM frequency.
 No link was established between this open carrier at 630 AM and the mysterious toned-down stations being widely recognizable throughout North America in late November.
 In January 2007, it was finally realized that the CFCY AM transmitter simply had not been turned off.